-Interreligious Affiars informs those programs by furthering the work of our namesake, Rabbi Marc H. Tanenbaum.
-As Rabbi Tanenbaum’s longtime scholarly partner, Judith Banki continues the research, analysis and dialogue that was such an important part of Rabbi Tanenbaum’s legacy.
+Interreligious Affairs informs our programs (Workplace, Health Care, Education, and Conflict Resolution) by furthering the work of our namesake, Rabbi Marc H. Tanenbaum – to build a safer, more equitable world for people of all belief systems.
+Today, Rabbi Tanenbaum’s longtime scholarly partner, Judith Banki continues the research, analysis and dialogue that was such an important part of Rabbi Tanenbaum’s legacy.
 In Judy’s words: